BL 488: Business and the Public Policy Process

 The Washington Campus course "Business and the Public Policy" is designed to provide students with the frameworks, concepts, and tools needed to incorporate the public policy dimension into managerial decision making and strategic planning.
 The course focuses on Congress and the legislative process, the structure of the federal courts, the impact of judicial decision making on business, the federal regulatory process, the organization of the White House, the role of lobbyists and interest groups, and the role of the media in the public policy process.

-Carson Scholars are still responsible for a Ross fee of $390, which includes five nights at a Washington, DC hotel.
-They are also responsible for arranging their own transportation to Washington and for their meals during the program.
+- Carson Scholar students are still responsible for a Ross cours fee of $600, which covers five nights at a Washington, DC hotel and other administrative costs.
+The Ross fee of $600 will be directly charged to a Carson Scholar's Winter tuition bill.
+Carson Scholars are also responsible for arranging their own transportation to Washington and for their meals during the program.

 Admission decisions are announced before the Thanksgiving break.
 Admitted students add the class when registering for Winter Term courses.
-(This course is included in the 18-credit-hour limit for the Winter term.)
-Admitted students must submit a form that includes parental consent for students who are not self-supporting.
+(This course is included in the 18-credit-hour limit for the Winter term).
 Students not admitted to the course will be placed on a waitlist.
-Please note that to obtain security clearance for days when the class meets with senior government officials, members of Congress and others in official government offices, the application form requires your Social Security Number - or passport if you are a non-US citizen - and date of birth.

-For more information: Be sure to read our page of Frequently Asked Questions about the Washington Campus program, and view the agenda from the May 2012 session.
-If you have additional questions, please contact firstname.lastname@example.org, or (734) 763-7674.
+For more information: Be sure to read our page of Frequently Asked Questions about the Washington Campus program, and view the agenda from the May 2019 session.
+If you have additional questions, please contact email@example.com.